SONS DES CELLULES : IMMUNOLOGIE, CANCER, ET SOINS

 HIV

 Data translation and inspiration in an audiovisual composition bridging Mediterranean folk songs, remedies, and cancer biochemistry.
 Provençal songs are performed on Arundo Donax reeds combined with layers of electroacoustic composition and DNA/RNA transcriptional sonifications of traditional medicinal ingredients (e.g., Arundo Donax, wine yeast, honey, endophytes).
-These sounds are presented with thermal imagery that reflect the biophysical transformation of materials. [click here for more detailed info.]
+The piece opens with a codon-based sonification of Arundo donax’s nucleotide sequence.
+These sounds are presented with thermal imagery that reflect the biophysical transformation of materials. [click here for more info.]

 VIBROACOUSTIC DILATANT DATA